willothy/flatten.nvim/README.md

     - [X] Callbacks for user-specific workflows
     - [X] Open in vsplit, split, tab, or current window
 - [X] Pipe from terminal into a new Neovim buffer ([demo](https://user-images.githubusercontent.com/38540736/225779817-ed7efea8-9108-4f28-983f-1a889d32826f.mp4))
-- [ ] Setting to force blocking from the commandline, regardless of filetype (coming soon)
+- [X] Setting to force blocking from the commandline, regardless of filetype

+## Plans and Ideas

+- [ ] Multi-screen support
+    - [ ] Move buffers between Neovim instances in separate windows
+    - [ ] Single cursor between Neovim instances in separate windows

+If you have an idea or feature request, open an issue with the `enhancement` tag!

 ## Demo

 https://user-images.githubusercontent.com/38540736/224443095-91450818-f298-4e08-a951-ee3fcc607330.mp4